algolia/docsearch/docs/src/recommended-configuration.md

   redirection to directly scroll down to the exact place of the matching elements.

-- Your website should not require some JavaScript rendering to generate the payload of your website (that-is-to-say your documentation).
+- Make sure your documentation content is available even without JavaScript rendering on the client-side.
+If you absolutely need JavaScript turned on, you need to [set js_render: true in your config][4].

 - Use the recommended selectors.
 See below: